-Richard Lancelyn Green was born in Bebington, Cheshire to Roger and June Lancelyn Green.
+Richard Lancelyn Green was born in Bebington, Cheshire to Roger and June Lancelyn Green in 1954.
 His father was renowned as an author for his popular adaptations of traditional myths and legends while his mother was well known in dramatic circles.
 He attended Bradfield College in Berkshire and then University College, Oxford where he earned a degree in English.

-Throughout his life, Richard Lancelyn Green was also a prolific writer on Holmes and Conan Doyle, producing over two hundred separate publications.
-These included the definitive Conan Doyle bibliography, as well as the Letters to Sherlock Holmes, made up of correspondences from readers all over the world sent to Holmes, c/o 221 b Baker Street.
+Throughout his life, he was a prolific writer on Holmes and Conan Doyle, producing over 200 separate publications.
+These included the definitive Conan Doyle bibliography and the Letters to Sherlock Holmes, made up of correspondences from readers all over the world sent to Holmes, c/o 221 b Baker Street.
 This address, unbeknown to those who wrote the letters, was for many years the headquarters of the Abbey National Building Society in London.
-Other works included Uncollected Stories, Essays on Photography and Letters to the Press which were co-edited with another expert John Gibson.
-Lancelyn Green also published other books on his own such as The Uncollected Sherlock Holmes and The Further Adventures of Sherlock Holmes, which is a selected collection of pastiches and parodies on the Sherlock Holmes stories.
+Other works included Uncollected Stories, Essays on Photography and Letters to the Press (with John Gibson) The Uncollected Sherlock Holmes and The Further Adventures of Sherlock Holmes - a selected collection of pastiches and parodies on the Sherlock Holmes stories.

-Richard was an active member of many of the groups associated with Sherlock Holmes and Conan Doyle.
-He was Chairman of the Sherlock Holmes Society of London for the period 1996-1999 and was well respected and liked for his good sense of humour and generosity to other scholars with his collection and his encyclopaedic knowledge.
+He was an active member of many of the groups associated with Sherlock Holmes and Conan Doyle.
+He was Chairman of the Sherlock Holmes Society of London for the period 1996-99.
+He was well respected and liked for his good sense of humour and generosity to other scholars, his collection and his encyclopaedic knowledge.

-Richard Lancelyn Green was born in 1954 and died in 2004 at the early age of 50.
+Richard Lancelyn Green died in 2004 at the early age of 50.

 answer our short survey